kintalimanasa/coding-/README.md

 2. Enter a Roman Number as input and convert it to an integer.
 (Example: IX = 9)
 3. Check if the input is pangram or not.
 (A pangram is a sentence that contains all the alphabets from A to Z)
+JavaScript
+1. Take a sentence as an input and reverse every word in that sentence.
+Example - This is a sunny day > shiT si a ynnus yad.
+2. Perform sorting of an array in descending order.